Was your Circle set up, but now you can't connect? Two of the most common symptoms are:

 - Pair Circle again if you changed your Wi-Fi name or password.

 - Did you change something in your network setup?
 If you moved your Circle, or added another network device to your network Circle might be having issues communicating with the Circle app.
-Try pairing again.
+Try removing the device from the app from under the Menu and manually resetting.
+Then try pairing again.

 Is your Circle Home LED Solid?